The Rhine and Basel

 The source of the Rhine is in the Gotthard massif in the Swiss Alps (Lake Toma (Lai da Tuma or Lag da Toma in the Romansh language at an altitude of 2 344 meters).

-The river has an important industrial function, is a traffic artery and is indispensable for the supply of drinking water.
+The river has an important industrial function, is a traffic artery, and is indispensable for the water supply.
 Since 1815 the Rhine has also been a border between countries.

 The Rhine that flows through Basel nowadays is the same Rhine of two thousand years ago.
 Only its function and perception have changed.
 Its function for shipping and industry has remained.
 However, professional fishing has almost disappeared, as well as the salmon.

 The “Lachs 2020” project aims to reintroduce salmon, among other things, by constructing fish ladders, which have now been created in Basel.

 Today, the river is also a place for leisure activities, sports (swimming, rowing, canoeing, boating), walks along the banks and, above all, the river is no longer a danger.
 If the shrinking of the glaciers continues at the present rate, the Rhine may even become a medium-sized stream in 100 years.